 - Order number

 - Product number for the item that's missing parts

 - Explanation of the missing parts, including their reference numbers (for small parts like dowels and screws, you'll find this information in the assembly instruction booklet)

-They partnered with local and experienced professionals who deliver and then put together your in-store purchase.
-An item's retail cost determines the price for assembling, which starts at $89.
+IKEA also partners with experienced local professionals who can deliver and then put together your in-store purchase.
+An item's retail cost determines the price for assembly, which starts at $89.
 Sofa delivery/assembly has its own pricing tier, ranging from $39 to $79.